mydf-git/pydockerfile/README.md

 ## Features

-All normal dockerfile syntax apply, but you can also use the following commands (case insensitive):
+All [normal (+ experimental) dockerfile syntax](https://github.com/moby/buildkit/blob/dockerfile/1.1.7-experimental/frontend/dockerfile/docs/experimental.md) is availabe, but you can also use the following commands (case insensitive):

 ### `PIP [args]...`